TheAlgorithm476/ParseUA/README.md

 ParseUA is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contributing
 Pull requests are very welcome.
-For major changes, please open an issue first to discuss what you would to see changed.
+For major changes, please open an issue first to discuss what you would like to see changed.
 Feel free to fork this repo and tinker around.
 All help is appreciated.